Our Scholarship Priorities

 Our Scholarship Requirements

 - Northwest Residency: Applicants must be a resident of Alaska, Idaho, Montana, Oregon, or Washington but may study elsewhere.
-Applicants are considered a resident of one of these states if they currently live within that state and have done so for at least three months prior to the application deadline.
+Applicants are considered a resident of one of these states if they currently live within that state or have lived within that state for at least one year at any time within the last five years.